tenstorrent/tt-metal/tech_reports/Programming Mesh of Devices/Programming Mesh of Devices with TT-NN.md

 ###

-### 5.1 Data Parallel Programming Example:
+### 6.1 Data Parallel Programming Example:

 Let's start by creating a simple MLP model in TT-NN on a single-device and scale to multiple devices by using data-parallel.
-We’ll use pretrained weights and compare against torch for validation:
+We'll use pretrained weights and compare against torch for validation:

 1. **Create a TT-NN Falcon-7B MLP Module implementation**